 Spillages occurring in the hardstand area are to be contained and cleaned up immediately.

 Potential Environmental Impacts:

-Re-fueling of vessels is not permitted, unless the vessel is berthed at the fuel wharf.
+Re-fuelling of vessels is not permitted unless the vessel is berthed at the fuel wharf.
 For details regarding larger bulk fuel deliveries, contact the GCCM Operations Manager.

 When contractors are washing and cleaning boats, care is to be taken to minimise the amount of run off that goes into the water.
 Only appropriate bio-degradable detergents are to be used.
 The use of a trigger nozzle device on the hose to prevent excess water being wasted is recommended.

 Any water restrictions that may be in place, require strict adherence from the contractor.

 No waste must be allowed to enter the water.
 Waste includes, but is not limited to, paint, varnish, wood and fiberglass dust, oil, or oil-based products and oily bilge water.
 Waste bins are located around the marina.
 We expect contractors to recycle waste where appropriate.
 A waste recovery centre is located on the shipyard opposite shed G50.